Guest Reviewer Steve for the Deaf, check out his superb music blog: Steve for the Deaf!

 When the films’ talking heads turn to political corruption and exploitation keeping the town down it is unflinching.
 The injustices that kept Asbury Park from rising again from its repeated set backs are named and shamed.
 Among this long dark night of no soul there is a light.
 One sanctuary survived.
 The Stone Pony.
 The Asbury Dukes section of the film tells it like a comeback story.
 Names like The Ramones, The Grateful Dead and Boz Scaggs play second fiddle to the house band and their legendary residency.
 The Pony was the lone survivor from which any future had to grow.

 Rock docs often play to the gallery.
 You don’t get much from that Rush documentary if you can’t bear Rush, you won’t hang on the details of any episode of Behind The Music if you haven’t put in the hours in front of it.
 The salvation of this city lies in another kind of integration.
 The spirit of the place must be coming up from something deep in the geography.
 The battles of the civil rights movement have evolved since the 60’s.
 So has this wonderful district.
 Scene luminary Nick Addeo nails the essence of what makes the Asbury Park sound and places like the Up Stage Club and The Stone Pony so important early on when he says – “If you want to see true integration just hang out with Musicians Man”

 Asbury Park: Riot, Redemption, Rock n Roll opens globally on 22 May.

-Guest review from Steve Bent, check out his superb music blog over at Steve for the Deaf and check out the trailer:
+Check out his blog Steve for the Deaf and check out the trailer: